I’m too busy running my business I don’t have time to learn how to use social media.

 To make sense of it for you right now and for your business you must understand the changes that are happening and “flow with the go”, your customers are now talking about your brand and your products online and if you do nothing about this you are leaving the door wide open for your competitors to sweep them off their feet.

-Imagine your very best customer is in the next room to where you are sitting right now, would you huff and puff and say “I don’t have time for this I’m too busy running my business” and ignore them or would you rush in there, greet them with a smile and a welcome hand and bend over backwards to be hospitable?
+Imagine your very best customer is in the next room to where you are sitting right now, would you huff and puff and say “I don’t have time for this I’m too busy running my business” and ignore them or would you rush in there, greet them with a smile and a welcome hand and bend over backward to be hospitable?

 I think we all know the answer.